Bologna Emilia Romagna, Italy Travel Guide

 Italy is generally socially conservative but tolerant, especially in larger, more liberal cities like Bologna.

-Observe local customs for photography, notably in public and private spaces.
+Observe local customs for photography, notably in governmental and non-governmental spaces.